 Besides increasing income at your job, Grant highlights side hustles and real estate as other routes.
 I’ll be honest, I’ve never loved the idea of side hustles for income.
 I’ve typically found that the activities I’ve loved weren’t profitable, or even if I were doing them they were tarnished when I needed to do them.

 My take is that Grant has a passion for hustling.
 Developing a passion for anything takes time, sacrifice and grit.
 All of the things I’ve developed a passion for I love, but sadly none were particularly profitable.
-Finding
+Finding a money making side hustle isn’t something everyone wants to do, but for those who can grit it out can reap huge benefits.

 Flexibility is Freedom

 What I connect most with from Financial Freedom is the idea that the future is flexible.
 If you over-save and stow away far more than you’ll ever need, there’s an opportunity cost associated with it.
-That’s
+That’s time that you’re not spending following your passions.

 The financial independence movement is gaining momentum and Financial Freedom shows it’s not going anywhere.